 There’s nothing quite like a headful of curls to give an extra dose of oomph to any hairstyle.
 If you haven’t been blessed with some natural texture, the easiest way to fake it is to invest in a curling iron.

 Not all curling irons deliver the same results, and women with different hair types and curl goals will opt for different curling irons.
 Keep reading to find the best curling iron for your strands and preference:

 1. Choose the Right Barrel Size

 Not all curling irons are created equally!
 Depending on the type of curls you’re trying to achieve, you need to be cognizant of the different sizes and how they relate to your finished look.
-If you’re wanting to learn how to curl hair with curling iron barrels (instead of a wand, which we discuss here) to get looser waves, go for a 1 to 2-inch curling iron.
+If you’re wanting to learn how to curl hair with curling iron barrels (and instead of a curling wand) to get looser waves, go for a 1 to 2-inch curling iron.
 If you want to master how to curl hair with a curling iron for tighter curls, look for a barrel size that’s under an inch.

 2. Choose the Right Temperature